September (song): Year-end charts

-Sales and certifications
+Certifications

 "September '99"

-A remix of the song by English dance music duo Phats and Small called "September '99" was issued in 1999 on the compilation album The Ultimate Collection.
+A remix of the song by English dance music duo Phats & Small called "September '99" was issued in 1999 on the compilation album The Ultimate Collection.
 The single reached No. 1 on the RPM Canadian Dance Songs chart, No. 4 on the UK Dance Chart and No. 25 on the UK Singles Chart.

+Track listing

+The compact disc single from INCredible Records (catalogue code INCR24CD) features: